trychlos/pwix-plus-button/README.md

     If provided, then the button will be enabled (resp. disabled) if the ReactiveVar evaluates as truthy (resp. falsy).

     When not provided, the button is enabled.

+- `shape`:

+    The shape of the displayed button.

+    Allowed values are:

+        - `PlusButton.C.Shape.CIRCLE`
+        - `PlusButton.C.Shape.RECTANGLE`

+    Defaults to `PlusButton.C.Shape.CIRCLE`.

 ## NPM peer dependencies